JeelM/EECS4222_Project_1/tutorials/01-requirements.md

 ## Initial Setup

-First, we need to update all packages installed on all VMs:
+First, we need to update all packages installed on all VMs.
+At the end of the following command, the OS asks for restarting some of the services, press `cancel` and move on.

 ```sh
 # update the package list and upgrade installed packages on all machines